Topology of Discrete Quantum Feedback Control: Bloch theory of quantum channels

 \subsection{CPTP map as a non-Hermitian operator}

-We begin with representing a CPTP map in terms of a non-Hermitian matrix.
+We begin by representing a CPTP map in terms of a non-Hermitian matrix.
 We consider a single-particle quantum system on a lattice (see Sec.~\ref{sec_top_setup} for details).
 We first vectorize the density matrix

 by using the Choi-Jamio\l kowski isomorphism \cite{Jamiolkowski72,Choi75,Jiang13,Wilde_textbook} as

 where $\{\ket{\vec{i},a}\}$ is an orthonormal basis set of the $D$-dimensional Hilbert space $\mathcal{H}$ of a single-particle system on a lattice ($D=N_{\mathrm{cell}}D_{\mathrm{loc}}$; see Sec.~\ref{sec_top_setup}), and